forieux/qmm/docs/tutorial.rst

 .. note::

-   The list of array allows mixed operators, like combination of forward model of different instrument, or multiple regularization.
+   The list of array allows mixed operators, like combination of forward models of different instruments, or multiple regularization.

-   Everything are internally vectorized.
-Therfor, the use of list of array imply memory copy of array however.
+   Everything is internally vectorized.
+Therefore, the use of list of array implies memory copies of arrays, however.

 Potentials
 ==========

-The second step is to instanciate a potential :math:`\phi`, Huber for instance
+The second step is to instantiate potential :math:`\phi`, Huber for instance

 .. code-block:: python